A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

-The definition of \ac{5G} positioning services is highly dependent on the requirements that each specific use case demands.
-Examples of positioning \acp{KPI} include the accuracy, service availability, service latency, coverage, energy consumption, and update rate, which contribute to determining the feasibility (or not) of a specific service.
-To this extent, the definition of seven positioning service levels that \ac{5G} systems shall be able to provide is given in~\cite{ts122261}.
-Regarding the association between positioning accuracy and the releases of the standard, we report that Rel-16 for commercial use cases targets to guarantee 3~m for horizontal accuracy~\cite{tr122872}, while in Rel-17 it is set to 20~cm.
-Other safety-critical metrics to be taken into account are reliability and integrity, which are related to the degradation of positioning accuracy and the quantification of the trust in the position provided by the system~\cite{Blefari21}.
+\ac{5G} positioning targets a wide range of use cases with highly different performance requirements.
+Main positioning \acp{KPI} includes accuracy, availability, latency, coverage, energy consumption, and update rate, which contribute to determining the feasibility (or not) of a specific service.
+To this extent, the document~\cite{ts122261} specifies seven service levels to be guaranteed by \ac{5G} positioning systems.
+Regarding the association between positioning accuracy and the standard releases, we report that Rel-16 for commercial use cases aims to guarantee 3~m for horizontal accuracy~\cite{tr122872}, while in Rel-17 it is set to 20~cm.
+Other safety-critical metrics to be taken into account are reliability and integrity, which are related to the degradation of the positioning accuracy and the trustworthiness of the positioning system~\cite{Blefari21}.

-Among the verticals that would benefit from \ac{5G} positioning, a critical one is the automotive sector, where the enhancements on automated (and autonomous) services call for highly accurate positioning with ultra-low latency and high reliability~\cite{ts122186,KuuFalKat2018}.
-A description of the envisioned automotive use cases as prescribed by \ac{5GAA}~\cite{5GAA_UC2, 5GAA_UC3} with associated positioning accuracy is reported in Table~\ref{tab:UC5GAA}.
+Among the verticals that would benefit from \ac{5G} positioning, a critical one is the automotive sector, where the enhancements on automated (and autonomous) services call for highly accurate positioning with ultra-low latency and high reliability~\cite{ts122186,Kuutti:j18}.
+A description of the envisioned automotive use cases as prescribed by the \ac{5GAA}~\cite{5GAA_UC2, 5GAA_UC3} with associated positioning accuracy is reported in Table~\ref{tab:UC5GAA}.
 These requirements were already envisioned in~\cite{WymGraDest2017}, where \ac{5G} is indicated as the most promising technology able to meet all of them.